Amid a large Saigon, these 4 little towns not only attract the curiosity of visitors but also diversify the city’s culture.

 Originating in 1778, Cho Lon is a gathering place for the largest Chinese community living and trading in Vietnam.
 Until now, it is also a popular tourist destination in Saigon for exploring the typical culture.

-Besides the value of the ancient architecture, Cho Lon Market is also a busy trading center, providing sources of goods for all districts of Ho Chi Minh City.
-If you pay a little attention, you can easily recognize each section of the road or the market selling its own items, such as traditional medicine on Hai Thuong Lan Ong Street, Soai Kinh Lam Cloth Market, the gold-silver street on Nhieu Tam – Nghia Thuc Streets, and Dai Quang Minh materials-accessories market.
+If you pay a little attention, you can easily recognize each section of the road or the market selling its own items, such as traditional medicine on Hai Thuong Lan Ong Street, Soai Kinh Lam Cloth Market, the gold-silver section on Nhieu Tam-Nghia Thuc Streets, and Dai Quang Minh materials and accessories market.

 Western Town in District 1